1.3. Kennesaw State University’s Administrative Officers & Organization

 This department handles requests for all event and related service logistics at KSU.
 Academic course scheduling is handled through the Registrar’s office; but all space requests for meetings, events, or conferences are facilitated through University Events.
 You must request space for your event.
 University Events coordinates vital campus support resources like Plant Operations, Catering, and Public Safety to ensure that your event is a success.
 Through the use of a comprehensive scheduling tool, space requests are processed to facilitate the best utilization of all campus space in conjunction with efficient use of resources and staffing.
 This streamlined process enables consistent communications and integration for Master Calendar utilization.
 The website address for University Events is http://www.kennesaw.edu/events.

 The Academic Division, headed by the Provost and Vice President for Academic Affairs, is the largest and most complex of the university’s divisions.
 Over two-thirds of the university’s annual operating budget is committed to the teaching, research, public service, enrollment services, and academic support functions of this division.
-Because of its large size and complexity, the Provost and Vice President for Academic Affairs is aided by a Senior Vice Provost, three associate Vice Presidents, a Vice Provost for Global Engagement and Strategic Initiatives, and a Faculty Executive Assistant to the Provost.
+Because of its large size and complexity, the Provost and Vice President for Academic Affairs is aided by a Senior Vice Provost, three associate Vice Presidents, and a Vice Provost for Global Engagement and Strategic Initiatives.
 The academic departments and offices are divided into colleges and academic support divisions, each of which is headed by an academic dean, aided by one or more associate deans and/or assistant deans.
 Each academic department is headed by an academic department chair and may be aided by an assistant department chair.
 The website address for Academic Affairs is http://www.kennesaw.edu/academicaffairs.

 The remaining administrative departments and offices are divided among the other three vice presidents and the President, forming the other major administrative divisions of the university.
 Like the Provost and Vice President for Academic Affairs, the other three vice presidents have regular meetings with their department heads to facilitate planning, coordination, organizational development, and continuous improvement.